-Businesses generally embark on projects, and making reports about each one allows them to track progress and assess performance effectively.
+Businesses generally embark on projects, and making reports about each allows them to track progress and assess performance effectively.

 17. Annual report

-Annual reports are comprehensive reports that give in-depth details about a business in the preceding year.
+Annual reports are comprehensive longer reports that give in-depth details about a business in the preceding year.
 It details the financial statements and achievements for the specific year.